Home / Guides / Employee Cybersecurity Basics

 2. Turn On MFA Everywhere That Matters

-Attackers with a stolen password will trigger MFA prompts repeatedly, hoping you'll tap "Approve" out of annoyance or assume it's a glitch — the "MFA fatigue" attack.
-The rule is absolute: an approval prompt you didn't just cause means someone has your password right now.
-Deny it, change that password, and tell whoever handles your IT — immediately.
+Attackers may trigger repeated MFA prompts, hoping you'll tap "Approve" out of annoyance or assume it's a glitch — the "MFA fatigue" attack.
+The rule is simple: never approve a prompt you didn't just cause.
+An unexpected prompt can indicate a stolen password or another identity attack.
+Deny it, report it, and follow your company's compromised-account procedure immediately.

 The Two-Minute ExtrasLet your devices and browsers auto-update (most patches close holes attackers are actively using), lock your screen when you walk away (Windows key + L, or Ctrl + Cmd + Q on Mac), never plug in a USB drive you found or were given at an event, and be cautious doing sensitive work on public Wi-Fi — your phone's hotspot is the safer office-away-from-office.